prometheus/client_python/README.md

 that the client library can use for metrics.
 This directory must be wiped between Gunicorn runs (before startup is recommended).

-This environment variable must be set **from a start-up shell script**, and not directly from Python (otherwise it will not propagate to child processes).
+This environment variable should be set from a start-up shell script, and not directly from Python (otherwise it may not propagate to child processes).

 **2. Metrics collector**:

-The application must initialize a new metrics `CollectorRegistry`, and save it within the multi-process collector.
+The application must initialize a new `CollectorRegistry`, and store the multi-process collector inside.

 ```python
 from prometheus_client import multiprocess